dojo/docs/dijit/layout/TabContainer-examples.rst

 The doLayout attribute currently only works for top tabs, left/bottom/right tabs don't support it.
 You can set a tab strip on every tab type though.
-Following a few examples with left/bottom/right tabs using tabStrip here and there.
+The following examples show left/bottom/right tabs, some using tabstrips.

 Right Tabs